tradingview/lightweight-charts/docs/price-scale.md

 ## Equality of price scales

-Lightweight charts library does not giarantee to return the same instance of `PriceScaleApi` object while returning the same actual price scale.
+Lightweight charts library does not guarantee to return the same instance of `PriceScaleApi` object while returning the same actual price scale.
 So you should never compare objects of `PriceScaleApi`, comapre `PriceScaleApi.id()` values instead.